leosdibella/dagnabbit/README.md

   clone(): IDirectedAcyclicGraph<T>;
   // Remove all vertices and edges clear(): void;
-  // Sort the graph topologically
+  /** Sort the DAG topologically,
+   * optionally executes via WASM
+   * optionally executes via WebWorkers
-  // optionally performs a verification step prior to sorting
+   * optionally performs an acyclic verification step prior to sorting
-  // Can use WASM and / or Web Workers, by default both are true
-  // throws a cycleDetected error if the graph is not acyclic topologicalSort(useWasm?: boolean, useWebWorkers?: boolean, skipVerification?: boolean): Promise<T[]>;
+   * in which case a will a cycleDetected error if the graph is not acyclic */ topologicalSort(useWasm?: boolean, useWebWorkers?: boolean, skipVerification?: boolean): Promise<T[]>;
   // Vertify that the DAG is actually acyclic
   // can be checked automatically prior to topologicalSort
   // returns the first cycle found (e.g. [1, 2, 3] => 1 -> 2 -> 3 -> 1)
-  // returns an empty array if the graph is a valid DAG verifyAcyclic(): Promise<T[]>;
+  // returns an empty array if the graph is a valid DAG verifyAcyclicity(useWasm?: boolean, useWebWorkers?: boolean): Promise<T[]>;
 }
 ```